NSERC funds graduate scholarships in the natural sciences and engineering, including some areas of kinesiology and psychology.

 2. The department must inform each applicant of the first and last name as well as the e-mail address of the departmental designate.

 3. The applicants will then enter the designate’ s information on the University Transcripts page of their application.
 Upon saving, an e-mail will be generated by the system and sent to the designate.
 Once the transcripts are uploaded by the departmental designate, they will be attached to the application.

 It is important the referees follow the instructions when completing the NSERC reference.
 All students sent forward for an NSERC scholarship are excellent and the reference letter may make the difference between a student being selected, or not selected.

-Review the selection criteria and weights against which applications will be assessed (PDF).
+Refer to the selection criteria and weights against which applications will be assessed.
 Departments should use these when reviewing and ranking the applications in the department.

-The University of Windsor’s quota of applications that may be forwarded is expected to be released shortly by NSERC.
+The University of Windsor’s quota of applications is 10.